I

 It piles the water into huger surf

-That rolling over, roles a swimmer down
+That rolling over, rolls a swimmer down

 His human frailty drawn